Probate Q&A Series What Responsibilities Does a Probate Administrator Have in North Carolina – and How Can Estate Debts and Taxes Be Managed?

 • Federal estate tax: If the total estate exceeds the federal exemption threshold, currently available at IRS.gov, the administrator must file Form 706 within nine months of death or request an extension.

 • North Carolina taxes: North Carolina does not impose a separate estate tax.
-However, the administrator files any final North Carolina income tax return for the decedent and estate on the Department of Revenue’s website.
+However, the administrator files any final North Carolina income tax return for the decedent and any required fiduciary income tax return for the estate with the Department of Revenue.

 6. Final Accounting and Distribution

 Once debts and taxes are paid, the administrator prepares a final accounting for the court.
 The accounting details all receipts, disbursements and fees paid.
-After court approval, the administrator distributes the remaining assets to heirs and closes the estate.
+After approval of the final account, the administrator distributes the remaining assets to heirs and closes the estate.

 Key Takeaways